 Welcome to The Bombay Review.
 We look forward to reading your work!

-(SUBMISSIONS CLOSED AS OF DECEMBER, 2021.
+CLOSED FOR REGULAR ISSUES As of October, 2022.
 All submissions made between May and Decemeber 2021 are still being read and are under consideration.
 Apologies for the inconvenience caused.)

 Read, write, repeat.